strimzi/governance/GOVERNANCE.md

 ### Explicit majority rules

 An explicit majority vote is simply a +1 or -1.
-The vote succeeds when ⅔ of cast binding votes are +1.
+The vote succeeds when at least 3 binding votes are cast and ⅔ of cast binding votes are +1.
 The vote should be opened for at least 7 days to give everyone enough time to vote.

 ### Votes